manuelCarlos/Easing/README.md

    <img src="http://manuelcarlos.github.io/assets/img/easing.jpeg" >
 </p>

-## Note:
+### Note: Swift Package Manager support

-You'll find a Swift Package Manager ready version in the `feature/SPMIntegration` branch.
+You'll find a SPM ready version in the `feature/SPMIntegration` branch.

+#### Quickly generate an Xcode project

+To generate an `Easing.xcodeproj`from the project's `Package.swift`, be sure to have the Swift compiler installed and `Swift` added to your $PATH, then run this on a terminal:

+`swift package generate-xcodeproj`